 The CCPA exempts certain patient information from its requirements, but it does not provide precise exemptions for healthcare providers.
 Therefore, businesses operating in the healthcare sector should pay close attention to the CCPA’s healthcare-related exemptions and the applicability of the CCPA 2020 requirements to certain data.

 Applicability of CCPA 2020

 Any company with annual revenue of at least $25 million that serves California consumers has to comply with the privacy law.
 Also, companies that get more than half of their revenue from the sale of personal data or collect data on at least 50,000 people need to comply with the CCPA.
 California consumers can request to view any information a company has saved about them and ask for a list of all the third parties that their data is shared with.
 In case these privacy guidelines are violated, consumers can sue the companies that have collected their data.

-Before the CCPA, healthcare data privacy and security in California was primarily regulated through HIPAA.
+Before the CCPA, healthcare data privacy and security in California were primarily regulated through HIPAA.
 However, HIPAA’s focus is primarily on health insurance and it only applies to covered entities holding protected health information.

 On the other hand, the CCPA 2020 applies to all for-profit organizations that do business in California and operate above certain revenue and data processing thresholds.
 The CCPA exempts personal data protected by HIPAA and CMIA, meaning that some types of personal healthcare data continue to be covered by the existing rules.
-However, the CCPA now covers the majority of other personal data created, processed and exchanged by the healthcare organizations.
+However, the CCPA now covers the majority of other personal data created, processed, and exchanged by healthcare organizations.
 As a result, it is hard to understand when healthcare data is protected by data privacy rules and when it is not.